iamstanleyblack/stanleyblack/README.md

 - 👯 I’m so passionate about hackathons, please reach out if you are looking for a teammate:)
 - 🤔 I’m looking for help with navigating the cyber world
 - 💬 Ask me about fun project ideas and where think im going with this
+PS: I am the GDG chapter lead for the Technical University of Kenya.
+Let's connect
-- 📫 How to reach me: email (lordofpings@yahoo.com)
+- 📫 How to reach me: email (sylvesterleblac@gmail.com)
 - ⚡ Fun fact: i love rice and poetry
 -->